This is a work in progress

 Sample selection by Distance Separation.
 Origin independent so segments are selected evenly where angle separation caused bunching.

 The curvature of the ellipsoid can be detected by three points along the rim.
 Given that the first two points are chosen, the third has to be far enough away so that the vector between points 2 and 3 is at least a minimum angle from the vector between ponints 1 and 2.
 In the figure we show four successive points P0 through P3.
 They form three tangents, T1, T2, and T3.
 We space the point P2 such that the angle A between T1 and T2 is greater than some threshold angle.
 Once we have selected P2 we continue on to the next point.
 Point P3 should be chosen such that the angle B between T3 and T2 is also greater than some minimum.
-Choosing the first two points is easy.
-We just pick some conservative separation value.
+We continue in this manner until we have selected points all around the ellipse.
+The number of points is determined by the angle between the tangents.
+Picking 20 degree tangents will generate 360/20 or 18 sample points.
+Starting the whole process requires two points.
+This is easy.
+We just take the first sample and pick some conservative separation value for the second.
 In the figure you can see the first two points at the bottom right in the figure.
 They are close together because it is safer than accidentally leaving a large gap.

-I originally came up with this algorithm when I heard that customers were having trouble with our 2D field calibration procedure.
-Curiously, it took TWO sets of data.
+Our customers had been having trouble with our existing 2D field calibration procedure.
+Curiously, that procedure took TWO sets of data.
 The first was to determine the hard iron offsets.
 Once the offsets were determined the first data set was discarded!
-(Definitely NOT my design).
-The user then turned the compass a second time.
+The user then turned the compass a second time, acquiring a whole new set of data points.
 The offsets obtained from the first set were subtracted from each data point in the second so binning or angle separation could be used to select the next set of points.
 All the data from the first set was thrown away.
 This is a terrible sampling method.
 It forces the developer to design two separate but tandem calibrations, and forces the user to do twice the work.
 No wonder they complained!
 It took me about ten minutes and the back of one envelope to come up with a single spin method that spaced samples predictably.
+The algorithm shown here is another improved single spin procedure.

 If you are calibrating a 3D compass in 2D then the cross product can be used to measure the angle separation of the tangents, and provide a quality measure for the data.
 All vectors created by the cross product should be parallel if all the samples are in the same plane.
 Average all the cross product vectors, then use the deviation as the quality measure.